-This tutorial demonstrates installing Backup and Recovery Tool (BART) 2.5.3 using yum on a CentOS 7 host.
+This tutorial demonstrates using the dnf command to install the EDB Backup and Recovery Tool (BART) 2.5.4 on a RHEL or CentOS 8 host.
 The tutorial assumes that the user has some knowledge of installation and system administration procedures, and administrative privileges on the host.
 It provides shortcuts that allow you to install and configure BART with minimal configuration settings.